1shinjitsu1/Hybrid-3D-Representation/README.md

 ## Notes

-- -Only the essential checkpoints and code are included, repository excludes large datasets.
+- Only the essential checkpoints and code are included, repository excludes large datasets.
 Should you have a question regarding any details or require access to the files, feel free to contact me via [e-mail](lucinkakoprivnanska@gmail.com).

 ---